acan12/coconut/README.md

 https://jitpack.io/

 Version:
+- `1.0.11` :
+    * implement font framework supported by calligraphy for custom font.
+    * Show Snackbar for reply connection if got lost in the middle of process runtime.
+    * support style for dialog full screen.
+    * support style for custom font.

 - `1.0.5` :added Response as object parameter on ResponseCallback
 - `1.0.4` :fix bug for object modular between fragment and activity
 - `1.0.0` :launch library on basic requirement